gvwilson/thirdbit/src/fiction/santas/index.md

 [^handkerchief]: Santas don't use kleenex.
 That's for wrapping presents.

-A few moments later Santa Hood boosted Finner into the dinghy and slithered in after him.
+Santa Hood boosted Finner into the dinghy and slithered in after him.
 "Y'aright?"
 Santa Greenwood asked,
 wringing seawater out of his beard.
-He had a bit of seaweed in his hair,
-Finner noticed.

 Santa Hood nodded, shivering.
 "Lucky we d-d-didn't wind up in some d-d-drowned city."

-"There's that.
+"There is that.
 You remember Kraken Claus?"
 Santa Greenwood shook himself like a very large dog and laid his ax across his knees, glaring at the ocean as if a billion liters of salt water could be intimidated.

-Santa Hood forced a smile,
+Santa Hood hugged herself,
-her teeth chattering.
+teeth chattering.
 "Don't you have something in your sack to keep you warm?"
 Finner asked,
 hoping the answers would be "yes" and "I have a spare".